Aimee Lou Wood

 Aimee Lou Wood (born 3 February 1994) is an English actress and writer.
+She began her career on stage, appearing in productions of Mary Stuart (2016–2017) and People, Places and Things (2017).
+Her screen debut came with the Netflix comedy series Sex Education (2019–2023), winning the BAFTA Television Award for Best Female Comedy Performance.
+While starring on Sex Education, she appeared in the West End productions Uncle Vanya (2020) and Cabaret (2023), and in the films The Electrical Life of Louis Wain (2021) and Living (2022).

-After beginning her career on stage, she won the BAFTA Television Award for Best Female Comedy Performance for starring in the Netflix comedy series Sex Education (2019–2023).
-Her other television roles include Daddy Issues (2024–present) and The White Lotus (2025), the latter of which earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
-She created and starred in BBC Three television series Film Club in 2025.
+Wood was nominated for the BAFTA Rising Star Award in 2023.
+She starred in the comedy series Daddy Issues (2024–present) and the drama series The White Lotus (2025), the latter of which brought her nominations for the Actor Award, Primetime Emmy Award and Golden Globe Award for Best Supporting Actress.
+She also created and starred in the BBC Three television series Film Club (2025).

-She raised her profile with the films The Electrical Life of Louis Wain (2021) and Living (2022), and the stage productions Uncle Vanya (2020) and Cabaret (2023).

-She was nominated for the BAFTA Rising Star Award in 2023.

 Early life and education

-Aimee Lou Wood was born on 3 February 1994 in Stockport, Greater Manchester, and grew up in Bramhall.
+Aimee Lou Wood was born on 3 February 1994 in Stockport, Greater Manchester, and grew up in the large village of Bramhall.
 Her mother works for Childline and her father is a car dealer.
 Her sister Emily Wood is a makeup artist.

 Following their parents' divorce, Wood attended Cheadle Hulme School.
-She then took a foundation course at the Oxford School of Drama, and went on to graduate with a bachelor of arts in Acting from the Royal Academy of Dramatic Art in 2017.
+She then took a foundation course at the Oxford School of Drama, and went on to graduate with a bachelor of arts in acting from the Royal Academy of Dramatic Art in 2017.

 Career

+2016–2020: Stage roles and Sex Education

 Wood began her professional acting career in 2016 by working on stage productions, making her debut as a handmaiden in the play Mary Stuart, performed at the Almeida Theatre in London until 2017.
 Following this, she starred as Laura in the production People, Places and Things, a role that she performed numerous times on tour across the UK.

 In 2019, Wood made her screen debut as Aimee Gibbs, a main character in the Netflix comedy-drama series Sex Education, where she co-starred alongside Asa Butterfield, Emma Mackey, Ncuti Gatwa, and Gillian Anderson.
-She had originally auditioned for the part of Lily Inglehart, which was ultimately given to Tanya Reynolds, but accepted the role of Aimee when she was offered it.
+She had originally auditioned for the part of Lily Iglehart, which was ultimately given to Tanya Reynolds, but accepted the role of Aimee when she was offered it.
 The series went on to receive critical acclaim, and Wood's performance earned praise.

 At the 2021 British Academy Television Awards, she won the British Academy Television Award for Best Female Comedy Performance, which is both her first accolade and her first award received from a major association; she earned another nomination for the award at the 2022 British Academy Television Awards.
 Amidst her work on Sex Education, Wood has continued to take roles in theatre, reasoning, "I know a lot of screen actors who think they left it too long to go back on stage and now they have really bad stage fright."